Help centre

 Can I lodge a claim with VMIA?

 Before making a claim, check that VMIA is the insurer nominated in your Certificate of Insurance.
 VMIA began providing DBI on 31 May 2010.
+You can confirm if your domestic building insurance has been issued by VMIA using our policy verification search.
 If your building project commenced before that date and your Certificate of Insurance was issued prior to 31 May 2010, you will need to lodge a claim with the insurer who issued the policy.

 Find out how to lodge a claim here.